Get Away from It All: 8 Relaxing Things to Do in Hawaii

 3. Yoga

-Yoga on the beach can be challenging unless you’re in the right spot, but there are many wonderful parks that can offer a quiet morning location for yoga.
-Kapiolani Park near Waikiki is a great park for yoga and Tai Chi, as are the many parks in Lahaina, Kihei or Wailea, on Maui.
+Yoga on the beach can be challenging unless you're in the right spot, but many beautiful parks can offer a quiet morning location for yoga.
+Kapiolani Park near Waikiki is an excellent park for yoga and Tai Chi, as are the many parks in Kihei, or Wailea, on Maui.
 Of course, there is nothing wrong with your vacation villa backyard.
-If you're staying at a resort, there are often organized yoga sessions or well-manicured locations for a little yoga.
+If you're staying at a resort, there are often organized yoga sessions or well-manicured locations for morning yoga.

 4. Meditation